kokkos/kokkos-core-wiki/StdMinMaxElement.md

      }
   };
   ```
+  - the volatile overload is needed because the algorithm is
+  currently implemented as a reduction, where the `comp` functor is used
+  as the ``joiner'' to join two values.
+The current Kokkos implementation
+  of reductions requires any custom joiner to have
+  a volatile overload: see [this wiki page](https://github.com/kokkos/kokkos/wiki/Programming-Guide%3A-Custom-Reductions) for more info on reductions.

 ### Return

 Iterator to the smallest element.
-If several elements
+The following special cases apply:

-are equivalent to the smallest element, returns the iterator to the *first* such element.
+- if several elements are equivalent to the smallest element, it returns the iterator to the *first* such element.

-If the range `[first, last)` is empty it returns `last`.
+- if the range `[first, last)` is empty it returns `last`.

-If `view` is empty, it returns `Kokkos::experimental::end(view)`.
+- if `view` is empty, it returns `Kokkos::Experimental::end(view)`.

 ### Example